AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 v ⋅k =||v||⋅||k||⋅cosθ

 Where the angle between them is represented as a theta (θ).
 Why is this interesting?
 Well, imagine if v and k are unit vectors then their length would be equal to 1.
+This would effectively reduce the formula to.

+v ⋅ k= 1 ⋅ 1⋅ cosθ = cosθ

+Now the dot product only defines the angle b